-- Decide whether you’re really committed to become a DOST scholar.
-The privileges of the scholarship comes with a great deal of responsibilities.
+- Decide whether you’re really committed to becoming a DOST scholar.
+The privileges of the scholarship come with plenty of responsibilities.
 Learn to deal with and accept the tradeoffs.
 Moreover, voluntary termination of the scholarship has consequences so make sure you’ll stay committed to the program.

 1. How long will the DOST Scholarship support my studies?

 DOST-SEI will support you until you complete your degree program, the duration of which depends on the period stated in your approved Program of Study (POS).
 For example, if you take a 4-year course (the course must be a DOST priority program), you will be supported for 4 years.

 2. When is the DOST Qualifying Exam usually held?